Tuesday Morning Is Oversold Due To Index Selling

 Positives

 Tuesday Morning had positive store comps in March and April after a weak January and February.
-They will need to have more than flat to slightly up comps due to store size growth.
-The company is steadily moving to larger locations with higher rents.
+The company will need to have more than flat to slightly up comps due to store size growth.
+It is steadily moving to larger locations with higher rents.
 However, as other stores close, rents should start to get more affordable.

 Management in the most recent conference call stated the new distribution center was now operating normally.
 New management brought in quickly fixed the problems.

 Insiders are buying.
-CEO Steven Becker purchased 50,000 shares at $1.80 on May 25 th, 40,100 at $1.85 on May 24 th and 100,000 at $2.42 on May 4 th, 2017.
-Director Terry Burman also acquired 40,000 shares on May 10 th at $2.225 to $2.25.
-CFO Stacie Shirley purchased 10,000 shares at $1.85 on May 26 th, 2017.
+CEO Steven Becker purchased 50,000 shares at $1.80 on May 25th, 40,100 at $1.85 on May 24th and 100,000 at $2.42 on May 4th, 2017.
+Director Terry Burman also acquired 40,000 shares on May 10th at $2.225 to $2.25.
+CFO Stacie Shirley purchased 10,000 shares at $1.85 on May 26th, 2017.
 I personally only care about CEO and CFO insider trades.
 The fact both are buying is unusual and very comforting.

-Strong results by all three primary competitors show this category is not only not in secular decline, it is growing.
+Strong results by all three primary competitors show this category is not only not in secular decline but it is also growing.

 The company is relocating to bigger stores.
 As of March 31, 2017, the company had 724 stores, down from 751 nine months earlier.
-During that period, 40 were closed, 13 were opened and 40 were either relocated or expanded.
+During that period, 40 were closed, 13 were opened, and 40 were either relocated or expanded.
 Those stores that were relocated are seeing a huge 47% increase in sales over the prior year.
 Management believes that 40% of its store base can eventually benefit from relocations to larger or better locations.
-They are still early in this process.
+It is still early in this process.

 Since 2014, annual store volume has grown from approximately $1 million to $1.3 million, with the top 100 stores averaging $2 million.
-Same store growth has not been the issue.
+Same-store growth has not been the issue.

 The company will be a beneficiary of a secular tailwind.
 That being the increasing amount of store closings caused by the move to online retail.
 The two estimates I saw recently was 7,000 and 8,600 store closings this year, way more than in the past.
 That means more merchandise available at better closeout prices.
 More supply means lower prices for inventory.